yu45020/Waifu2x/Readme.md

 Down sampling methods  are uniformly chosen among ```[PIL.Image.BILINEAR, PIL.Image.BICUBIC, PIL.Image.LANCZOS]``` , so different patches in the same image might be down-scaled in different ways.

 Image noise are from JPEG format only.
 They are added by re-encoding PNG images into PIL's JPEG data with various quality.
 Noise level 1 means quality ranges uniformly from [75, 95]; level 2 means quality ranges uniformly from [50, 75].

+ ## Training
+ If possible, fp16 training is preferred because it is much faster with minimal quality decrease.

+ Sample training script is available in `train.py`, but you may need to change some liens.